This is a review of the Best Ultralight Sleeping Bags for backpacking in 2023.

 > No Lofting Bag

-Part Sleeping Bag, part Quilt.
-That is how you could describe the brand-new Zpacks Zip Around Sleeping Bag.
-Like the Classic Sleeping Bag mentioned above, it is a hoodless sleeping bag.
 It is not only an ultra-lightweight sleeping bag, but it features a full-length zipper that increases the versatility of the bag by allowing you to fully unzip the bag, thus turning it into a quilt.
 Perfect if you find yourself on a backpacking trip that includes both hot weather and cold.

 The zip and neck area has a draft tube to keep the heat in when needed and the zip has a strip of webbing to prevent snagging.
 When I tested the bag I found the anti-snag zip worked well and as promised.

 The Zpacks Zip Around Sleeping Bag comes in a Dyneema stuff sack that is waterproof and slightly oversized to make packing easy.
 Want to compress the stuff sack?
-Easy, just sit on it after you packed it up.
+Easy, just sit on it after you pack it up.

-Overall, the Zpacks Zip Around Sleeping Bag is the best full zip sleeping bag for 2023 and one of the most versatile sleeping bags or sleeping quilts you can buy.
+Overall, the Zpacks Zip Around Sleeping Bag is the best full zip sleeping bag for 2024 and one of the most versatile sleeping bags or sleeping quilts you can buy.

 Compare Prices: